 This vegan pasta salad with creamy lemon dressing is the perfect addition to your summer barbecue or picnic!
-It’s easy to make, full of fresh flavor and completely customizable.
+It’s quick, easy to make, oil free, full of fresh flavor and completely customizable.

-Growing up, my mom made pasta salad allllll the time.
+Growing up, my mom made pasta salad all the time.
 Probably because it was easy and we could get many meals out of it.
 But also because pasta was basically all I ate as a kid!
-Honestly, that’s still partially true :/
+Honestly, that’s still partially true 🙂

 I always picked out the veggies, so times have certainly changed.
-This vegan pasta salad has a base of pasta (I bet that came as a shock), fresh veggies like peas, tomatoes and bell peppers.
-Plus a few lightly sauteed ones like asparagus and chopped kale.
+This vegan pasta salad has a base of gluten free or regular wheat pasta, fresh veggies like peas, tomatoes, cucumber and bell peppers.

-Top it all off with a simple lemon garlic dressing made from hemp hearts, which yields a super creamy consistency without the need for nuts or dairy.
+Top it all off with a simple lemon garlic dressing made from hemp hearts, which yields a super creamy consistency without the need for nuts, mayo or dairy.

-Essentially just pasta, beans, veggies and a creamy lemon dressing!
+This recipe is essentially just pasta, beans, veggies and a creamy lemon dressing!
 There are no “rules” for pasta salad.
 You can add whatever you like!
-I generally do some sort of bean and lots of veggies.
+I generally do some sort of bean, gluten free pasta and lots of fresh raw veggies.